Rosuav/Gypsum/plugins/README.rst

 	send(subw,line+"\r\n");

-This is sneaking into the internals, however, and is not supported.
+This is reaching into the internals, however, and is not supported.
 In future, a fully-supported API may be provided; for now, this is available.

 ADVISORY: Additional information may be stored in subw, or in subw->connection